-- our inability to demonstrate to the satisfaction of the FDA or the applicable foreign regulatory body that any of our product candidates are safe, pure, potent and effective for the requested indication; - the FDA's or the applicable foreign regulatory agency's disagreement with our trial protocols or the interpretation or reliability of data from preclinical studies or clinical trials; - our inability to demonstrate that the clinical and other benefits of any of our product candidates outweigh any safety or other perceived risks; - the FDA's or the applicable foreign regulatory agency's requirement for additional preclinical studies or clinical trials; - the FDA's or the applicable foreign regulatory agency's non-approval of the formulation, labeling or specifications of GRANITE, SLATE, CORAL or any of our future product candidates; - the FDA's or the applicable foreign regulatory agency's failure to approve our manufacturing processes and facilities or the facilities of thirdparty manufacturers upon which we rely; or - the potential for approval policies or regulations of the FDA or the applicable foreign regulatory agencies to significantly change in a manner rendering our clinical data insufficient for approval.
-For example, the FDA launched Project Optimus as an initiative to reform the dose optimization and dose selection paradigm in oncology product development as FDA's view is that the current paradigm for dose selection results in doses and schedules of molecularly targeted therapies that are inadequately characterized before initiating registration/pivotal trials.
-Through collaboration with industry, academia, and other stakeholders, FDA's goal for this initiative is to advance an oncology dose-finding and dose optimization paradigm that emphasizes dose selections that maximize efficacy as well as safety and tolerability.
-In support of this initiative, FDA may request sponsors of oncology product candidates to conduct dose optimization studies pre- or post-approval.
+- our inability to demonstrate to the satisfaction of the FDA or the applicable foreign regulatory body that any of our product candidates are safe, pure, potent and effective for the requested indication; - the FDA's or the applicable foreign regulatory agency's disagreement with our trial protocols or the interpretation or reliability of data from preclinical studies or clinical trials; - our inability to demonstrate that the clinical and other benefits of any of our product candidates outweigh any safety or other perceived risks; - the FDA's or the applicable foreign regulatory agency's requirement for additional preclinical studies or clinical trials; - the FDA's or the applicable foreign regulatory agency's non-approval of the formulation, labeling or specifications of GRANITE, SLATE, or any of our other current or future product candidates; - the FDA's or the applicable foreign regulatory agency's failure to approve our manufacturing processes and facilities or the facilities of third-party manufacturers upon which we rely; or - the potential for approval policies or regulations of the FDA or the applicable foreign regulatory agencies to significantly change in a manner rendering our clinical data insufficient for approval.
+For example, the FDA launched Project Optimus as an initiative to reform the dose optimization and dose selection paradigm in oncology product development as the FDA's view is that the current paradigm for dose selection results in doses and schedules of molecularly targeted therapies that are inadequately characterized before initiating registration/pivotal trials.
+Through collaboration with industry, academia, and other stakeholders, the FDA's goal for this initiative is to advance an oncology dose-finding and dose optimization paradigm that emphasizes dose selections that maximize efficacy as well as safety and tolerability.
+In support of this initiative, the FDA may request sponsors of oncology product candidates to conduct dose optimization studies pre- or post-approval.
+The FDA also continues to develop and finalize guidance documents and implement initiatives regarding the development and clinical research of oncology product candidates.